About

 Christine has been nationally recognized for her work in student advisement and leadership, receiving awards from the American College Personnel Association, NASPA - Student Affairs in Higher Education, and the Graduate School of Education at the University of Pennsylvania.
 Christine was a recognized as a nominee for Woman of the Year (Education) by Senator Tom Umberg (SD-34) in 2021 and again as a nominee in 2022 by Assembly Member Janet Nguyen (AD-72).

-Christine has been an active leader in higher education - serving multiple national and regional organizations.
-At the K-12 level, Christine leads in education locally as a PTA President.
+Before a career shift to nonprofit work, Christine had been an active leader in higher education - serving multiple national and regional organizations.
+At the K-12 level, Christine leads in education locally as a PTA leader at both the school and district-wide level.

 Christine continues to serve as an advocate for her community and volunteers her time with additional of organizations including serving: